JohnWhy/Multi-Audio-Device-Streamer-Python/README.md

 If you need other functionality I'm sure you can add it.

 Optional:

 If you host a website to listen to the audio stream, getInfo might come in handy for displaying the currently playing information.
 I set up an html page containing the album artwork and currently playing then use the update(mp3_file_name, playlist_name) function to update the html pages, they get refreshed in an iframe using javascript.
 I use the Spotify API to get the album artwork.

-To see this code in action, check out https://jpydev.net/radio where it acts as an in-character radio site set in 1998 for the GTA:C RP community: https://gta-chronicles.com/index.php